Whiskey on You

 "Whiskey on You" is a song by American country music singer Nate Smith.
-It was released in June 2022 as his debut single and the first single from his upcoming self-titled debut album.
+It was released on June 27, 2022 as the first single from his self-titled debut album (2023).

+It became Smith's first song to peak atop the Billboard charts, topping the Country Airplay and Canada Country charts.
+It also became his first to chart on the Billboard Hot 100, peaking at number 43.
+Internationally, it peaked at number 36 on the UK Singles Sales Chart and number 5 on the ARIA Digital Track Chart, becoming his first song to chart overseas.

 History

 Smith attended a songwriting retreat with Lindsay Rimes and Russell Sutton in 2022.
 He recorded a demo of the song in the kitchen of music executive Jim Catino.
 Smith attempted to make a full version of the song in the studio, but after being unable to find a suitable recording there, he and Rimes decided to use the vocal track from the demo in the final recording.

 Music video

 The song also received a music video directed by Chris Ashlee, portraying the song's central theme of a breakup.